 Are you struggling to lose weight despite a clean diet?
-Experiencing hair loss?
-Low energy levels?
 Overly sensitive to cold weather?
-Is the outer 3rd of your eyebrow thinning?
-Feel anxious?
-Depressed?
-If so, you may be suffering from a low thyroid function aka hypothyroid despite what your labs tests indicate.
+Is the outer 3rd of your eyebrow thin or completely missing?
+Do you experience low energy, fatigue, constipation, hair loss, dry skin, anxiety or depression?
+If so, you may be suffering from a low thyroid function aka hypothyroid or Hashimoto’s thyroiditis despite what your labs tests indicate.

 A healthy functioning thyroid is vital to your health; it’s the master gland of metabolism and the body’s internal thermostat, regulating temperature by secreting two hormones, T3 and T4 that control your metabolism.
 Every cell in the body has receptors for thyroid hormone.
 The thyroid controls energy levels, weight, metabolism, body temperature, heart rate and menstrual regularity.

-Thyroid hormones directly act on the brain, the G.I. tract, bone metabolism, the cardiovascular system, red blood cell metabolism, gall bladder and liver function, hormone production, glucose metabolism, lipid and cholesterol metabolism, protein metabolism and body temperature regulation.
+Thyroid hormones directly act on the brain, the G.I. tract, bone metabolism, the cardiovascular system, liver and gallbladder function, hormone production, glucose metabolism, lipid and cholesterol metabolism, protein metabolism, and body temperature regulation.